-Private water supplies and private distribution systems are covered by The Private Water Supplies (England) Regulations 2016.
+Private water supplies and private distribution systems are covered by The Private Water Supplies (England) Regulations 2016, as amended.

 The regulations aim to ensure water from private supplies is wholesome, so people who drink water or consume food or drinks made from private supplies may do so without risk to their health.
 For all supplies other than a single domestic supply, we are required to carry out a risk assessment on the supply once every five years.
 This risk assessment looks at the source of the supply and the surrounding area to see if contamination is possible.
 It also involves checks of storage tanks, treatment systems and the pipes to ensure that any action necessary is taken to ensure the water supply is safe to drink.

 We are also required to carry out sampling at these supplies but the frequency of sampling and the parameters tested are dependent on the outcome of the risk assessment and the size of the supply.